kennytilton/MatrixJS/README.md

 #### The Un-Framework: It is just HTML
 JS frameworks are tough.
 They are powerful, but they are harder to master than a new programming language.

-Sure, HTML and CSS are anachronistic brutes, but that is why we have UI designers.
-Who might not need you once they have MatrixJS.
+Sure, HTML and CSS are anachronistic brutes, but that is why we have UI designers, who may not need us once they have MatrixJS.
 We digress.

 MatrixJS pages are authored as if we were coding conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
 Where HTML has <*tag* *attributes*> *children* </*tag*>, Matrix HTML generators have JS *tag*(*attributes*, *child*, *child*) or CLJS (*tag* {*attributes*} *child* *child* ...).
 In all cases, your documentation is [over at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML).